On-Campus Day* - Your course activity is done in-person Monday - Friday, before 6 PM.

 You will learn safe auto body prep and detail practices and procedures.
 Hands-on practice includes substrate preparation, application of fillers and undercoats, sanding, taping and masking, installation and detail, component removal, safety and tools.

 With your hands-on experience, you will be ready to work in an entry-level position in the auto body repair industry.
 After you become an indentured apprentice, you will complete the 1800 work hours required for your Alberta journeyperson certification as an Auto Body Prepper.
-Complete the remaining technical training and work hours for Auto Body Refinisher or Repairer; or combine all three areas for certification as an Auto Body Technician.
+Complete the remaining apprenticeship education and work hours for Auto Body Refinisher or Repairer; or combine all three areas for certification as an Auto Body Technician.